 Why asking for help feels so hard

-If you are used to being the strong one, asking for help can feel like a fundamental violation of who you are.
-It may bring up shame, the fear of being a burden, or the quiet belief that your needs are not important enough to take up space.
+If you are used to being the strong one, asking for help can feel deeply disorienting.
+It may stir up shame, the fear of being a burden, or the quiet belief that your needs are not important enough to take up space.

 There may also be a deeper fear: that if you stop holding everything, people will leave.
 That your value in relationships is tied to what you provide, not who you are.
-That being vulnerable would be too much for the people around you — and that you would end up alone with the one thing you have always tried to avoid: your own unmet need.
+That vulnerability will ask more of people than they can give.

-This fear is often relational in origin.
-If your early experiences taught you that being needed was the safest way to stay loved, then letting go of that role can feel existentially threatening — even when you are exhausted by it.
+If your early experiences taught you that being needed was the safest way to stay loved, then letting go of that role can feel threatening even when you are worn out.

 The connection to anxiety and burnout